cedille/ial/README.txt

 3. Credits

-The library is mostly written by myself, but it also includes some contributions from undergraduates who took my Programming Language Concepts class, Spring 2014.
+The library is mostly written by myself, but it also includes some contributions from John Bodeen and from undergraduates who took my Programming Language Concepts class, Spring 2014.

 4. Releases